 A director owes the duties to the company from appointment.
-The duty to avoid conflicts of interest and the duty not to accept benefits from third parties continue after resignation of a director in respect of opportunities, acts or omissions occurring whilst she was a director.
+The duty to avoid conflicts of interest and the duty not to accept benefits from third parties continue after resignation of a director in respect of opportunities, acts or omissions occurring while they were a director.
 The other duties cease to be owed by a director on resignation.

 What if there’s a breach?

-So a director has breached a duty.
-What can the company do?
-It could bring a claim against a director, as an individual:
+If a director has breached a duty, the company could bring a claim against a director, as an individual: